Bloxwich: 20th and 21st centuries

-Town centre
+Town centre and surroundings

 Bloxwich town centre is mostly made up of Victorian and Edwardian buildings and leafy parks and gardens, which maintain its origins as a Staffordshire town.
 Good built examples are Bloxwich Hospital, Bloxwich Hall, All Saints' Church and several private houses in Station Street, Stafford Road, Wolverhampton Street and Sandbank.
+Places of worship include the twin-towered St Peter's Roman Catholic Church, built in 1869.

 A 2013 report from the Townscape Heritage Research Unit at Oxford Brookes University states that, as a result of economic decline "the architectural quality of Bloxwich has been steadily eroded, with a high proportion of upper floor disuse and deteriorating/lost architectural detail, poor shop fronts and inappropriate advertising".

 From the Georgian period to the 1960s, Bloxwich had more public houses than any other town in the Metropolitan Borough of Walsall, though these have begun to disappear.

 Beyond Bloxwich Golf Club, Yieldfields Hall, to the north of the town on the A34 marks the northernmost edge of Bloxwich, Walsall and the West Midlands, currently in the border with Staffordshire.

+The town incorporates a number of areas that were previously separate hamlets, such as Little Bloxwich and Wallington Heath.
+It also has some council housing such as the Lower Farm and Turnberry estates.

 Deprivation

-Bloxwich is the most deprived area of Walsall, which is itself in the 10% most deprived areas of the UK.
-32% of children in the north of Walsall, covering Bloxwich, Blakenall and Birchills-Leamore received free school meals in 2021.
-Of the four areas of Walsall, the north had the highest number of children excluded from school in 2021.
+Based on a 2019 Index of Multiple Deprivation report, north Walsall, which covers Bloxwich, Blakenall and Birchills-Leamore is the most deprived area of Walsall, which is itself in the 10% most deprived areas of the UK.
+32% of children in the north of Walsall, received free school meals.
+Of the four areas of Walsall, the north had the highest number of children excluded from school.
 Ofsted states that "Bloxwich West is an area of higher than average unemployment and lower than average academic achievement.
 Bloxwich East contains a more affluent community, with pockets of higher deprivation".

 Bloxwich was part of the Blakenall New Deal for Communities (NDC) area.
 A review of heritage and conservation work carried out in Bloxwich between 2001 and 2010 under the NDC and other regeneration schemes reported a "mixed" picture of progress.
 Not all available funding had been used.
 People did feel that they were safer in the area, and school results had improved, but the sense of community in Bloxwich was weak and "Not surprisingly, people’s hopes for their future income and job prospects are not very positive ...
 Bloxwich remains a challenging town in terms of quality of life, and its economic prospects".